gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/repos_and_directories.rst

    COMMENT: Edit section above for accuracy...

 The ``ufs-mrweather-app`` :term:`umbrella repository` structure is determined by the ``local_path`` settings contained within the ``Externals.cfg`` file.
-After ``manage_externals/checkout_externals`` is run (:numref:`Step %s <CheckoutExternals>`), the specific GitHub repositories described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below.
+After ``manage_externals/checkout_externals`` is run (:numref:`Step %s <checkout-externals>`), the specific GitHub repositories described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below.
 Directories that will be created as part of the build process appear in parentheses and will not be visible until after the build is complete.
 Some directories have been removed for brevity.

 .. code-block:: console